Nsustain/nsustain.com/README.md

 image.
 FYI, this takes our eight-years-old laptop around 50 seconds to complete.
-After the first time, however, it takes only 3 seconds because all persistent files are mounted as Docker volumes and are used every time we rerun.
+After the first time, however, it takes only 3 seconds.
+This is because all essential files are mounted as Docker volumes and are used every time we rerun.

 We know that the server is ready when it